Shianne1/Shianne1/README.md

 <h3>Facts About Me:</h3>
 <ul>
   <li>I love going to conventions and designing. </li>
-  <li>I enjoy working with Figma because I'm able to create fantastic designs for apps and websites.</li>
+  <li>I enjoy working with Figma because I can create fantastic designs for apps and websites.</li>
 </ul>